Old Latin: Orthography

 These differences did not necessarily run concurrently with each other and were not universal; that is, c was used for both c and g.

 Phonology

 Stress

 Old Latin is thought to have had a strong stress on the first syllable of a word until about 250 BC.
 All syllables other than the first were unstressed and were subjected to greater amounts of phonological weakening.
-Starting around that year, the Classical Latin stress system began to develop.
+Starting around that time, the Classical Latin stress system began to develop.
 It passed through at least one intermediate stage, found in Plautus, in which the stress occurred on the fourth last syllable in four-syllable words with all short syllables.